Exploring Mannheim and Nearby Towns

 Mannheim station

-Mannheim Hbf is a large German railway station with 658 trains per day
+Mannheim Hbf is a major German railway station bustling with activity, including a variety

 Mannheim